 Bok Tower Gardens History

-Edward W. Bok, a Dutch immigrant and his wife Mary Louise Curtis Bok, decided to create a bird sanctuary following a winter stay near Florida’s Lake Wales Ridge.
+Edward W. Bok, a Dutch immigrant, and his wife Mary Louise Curtis Bok decided to create a bird sanctuary following a winter stay near Florida’s Lake Wales Ridge.
 Upon deciding on the location, he hired Frederick Law Olmsted Jr., a famous landscape architect, to bring his vision to life.
 The building started in 1921 and ending in 1926.
 The result is a luscious bird sanctuary.

 The centerpiece, or perhaps the most recognizable element of Bok Tower Gardens, is the Singing Tower.
-It was built with reflection in mind; the tower faces south of the reflection pool that is full of giant lily pads.
+It was built with reflection in mind; the tower faces south of the reflection pool full of giant lily pads.
 Construction on the tower began in 1927.
 Completed on February 1, 1929.
 The tower is surrounded by a moat, which is also a koi pond.

 The tower is home to a 60-bell carillon.
-A carillon is a musical instrument that’s played with a combination of a keyboard controlled by batons and pedals.
+A carillon is a musical instrument played with a combination of a keyboard controlled by batons and pedals.
 Carillons are typically found in towers or churches.
-Bok wanted to share his love of music with the world and introduce American to European bell instruments.
+Bok wanted to share his love of music with the world and introduce Americans to European bell instruments.
 He wanted a tranquil retreat from the fast pace changing time.

 Upon his death, he donated the gardens and the Singing Tower to the State of Florida.
 Today, the non-profit American Foundation Inc. owns and operates Bok Tower Gardens.